jmcantrell/arch-bootstrap/README.md

 - `BOOTSTRAP_ADMIN_LOGIN`: The privileged user's login (default: `admin`)
 - `BOOTSTRAP_ADMIN_PASSWORD`: The privileged user's password (default: `$BOOTSTRAP_DEFAULT_PASSWORD`)
-- `BOOTSTRAP_ADMIN_SHELL`: The privileged user's shell (default: same as the default for `useradd`, see `./config/packages/shell/*` for command name to package mappings of common shells)
 - `BOOTSTRAP_ADMIN_GROUP`: The group used to determine privileged user status (default: `wheel`)
 - `BOOTSTRAP_ADMIN_GROUP_NOPASSWD`: If set to a non-empty value, users in the group will be allowed to escalate privileges without authenticating